thebrubaker/joelbrubaker-com/docs/about-me/README.md

 **Lead Software Engineer** _Apr 2019 - Present_

-Led a team of more than seven engineers at a fast-paced healthcare management company.
-Worked directly with the CEO to manage day-to-day operations of the technology team while implementing features to support growth.
+Leading a team of more than seven engineers at a fast-paced healthcare management company.
+Working directly with the CEO to manage day-to-day operations of the technology team while implementing features to support growth.

 - Managed the growth of the application team from four to nine engineers over eight months
 - Accelerated feature delivery by implementing structured processes around planning, design, execution, code review and team-building